ibexa/documentation-developer/docs/api/field_type_api_and_best_practices.md

 On the bottom level, a Field Type can additionally hook into the **Persistence SPI**, in order to store data from a `FieldValue` in an external service.
 Note that all non-standard eZ Publish database tables (e.g. `ezurl`) are also considered external storage from now on.

-The following sequence diagram visualizes the process of creating a new `Content` across all layers, especially focused on the interaction with a `FieldType`.
+The following sequence diagram visualizes the process of creating a new `Content` across all layers, especially focused on the interaction with a Field Type.

 ![](img/create_content_sequence.png)